Learning Potential Energy Surfaces of Hydrogen Atom Transfer Reactions in Peptides: Results and Discussion

 \subsubsection{DFT datasets.}

-We recalculated a subset of the xTB data at DFT level using the BMK functional and the def2-TZVPD basis set, implemented in \textsc{Turbomole}~\cite{ahlrichs_electronic_1989}.
+We recalculated a subset of the xTB data at DFT level using the BMK meta-hybrid functional and the def2-TZVPD basis set, implemented in \textsc{Turbomole}~\cite{ahlrichs_electronic_1989}.
+BMK was chosen because it was designed for kinetic thermochemistry and has demonstrated good accuracy for reaction barrier heights, including HAT\cite{mangiatordi_2012}, while def2-TZVPD provides diffuse functions beneficial for describing radical and H-transfer transition states.
 As with the xTB calculations, we used an implicit solvent model with $\epsilon = 10$ to approximate the aqueous peptide environment.
 The choice of dielectric constant was informed by testing the sensitivity of barrier heights to $\epsilon$; see SI Figure~1 for details.\\ \textbf{DFT Dataset: Reaction Configurations.} A total of 79,641 single-point configurations were selected from the xTB reaction configuration dataset and recalculated at the DFT level.
 For consistency, we retained the same configuration indices and data splits across both theory levels.
 Distribution plots and statistics are provided in the SI Table~1.\\ \textbf{DFT Dataset: Linear Interpolations.} The entire xTB interpolation dataset (45,724 configurations) was recalculated at the DFT level, preserving the same system identities and splits (1,861 training, 2,164 test).
 As shown in Figure~\ref{fig:res_datasets_barriers}, the DFT barriers are consistently higher than those calculated by xTB, indicating that xTB systematically underestimates HAT barrier heights in peptides (see SI Figure~3).